foxitsoftware/xamarin-foxitpdf/foxit_xamarin_ios/README.md

 ### Direct use of biplist:
 Install biplist relies on Python
-1. Same as above
+1. With the above manual modification of 1
-2. Same as above
+2. With the above manual modification of 2
-3. If a new class needs to be added in``ApiDefinitionAppending``, if a new enumeration type needs to be added in``StructsAppending``,the compiler error needs to add a new rule in``replace_api.py``.
+3. If a new class needs to be added in`ApiDefinitionAppending`, if a new enumeration type needs to be added in`StructsAppending`,the compiler error needs to add a new rule in`replace_api.py`.
 ```ruby
 $ python biplist_sharpie_bind_framework.py
 ```